ksheumaker/homeassistant-apsystems_ecur/README.md

 choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for "APSystems PV solar ECU" which enables you to configure the integration settings.
 Provide the IP-address from the ECU (no leading zero's), and set the update interval (300 seconds is the recommended default).
 _It's good to know that the ECU only contains new data once every 5 minutes so a smaller interval does not update info more often_

-Although you can query the ECU 24/7, it is an option to stop the query after sunset and start the query again at sunrise.
-You can do this by adding automations and by triggering the ECU Query Device switch entity.

 ## Data caching
 The integration uses caching.
 The reason for this is that the ECU does not always respond to data requests.
 For example during maintenance tasks that take place on the ECU around 02.45-03.15 AM local time.
 In most cases a 'time out' occurs, these are suppressed in the homeassistant.log.
 Practice shows that it is then best to use the old data until the ECU responds again to the next query.
 ![APSystems ECU integration cache](https://github.com/ksheumaker/homeassistant-apsystems_ecur/blob/main/integration_cache.jpg)